Natesh055/To-Do-List/README.md

-2. Navigate to the project folder: cd todo-list
+2. Navigate to the project folder: cd To-Do-List

-3. Open `index.html` in your browser.
+3. Open with terminal

+4. Install require packages using npm install

+5. After the packages have been installed run npm run dev

+6. Enjoy the web application

 ## Usage
 1. **Add Tasks**: Type your task in the input field and click the "Add Task" button.